 Our relationships with our airline partners are critical to the growth and ongoing success of our business.
 For the years ended December 31, 2015, 2014, and 2013, use of the Gogo service by passengers flying on Delta Air Lines aircraft accounted for approximately 28%, 26%, and 26%, respectively, of consolidated revenue.
 For the years ended December 31, 2015, 2014, and 2013 use of the Gogo service by passengers flying on American Airlines aircraft (including legacy US Airways aircraft) accounted for approximately 22%, 22%, and 23%, respectively, of consolidated revenue.
 At present, we have three separate contracts with American Airlines-two for the legacy American Airlines aircraft and one for the aircraft operated by US Airways prior to its merger into American Airlines.
 The merger has increased our dependence on the combined American Airlines entity.
-If our airline partners are not satisfied with our equipment or the Gogo service for any reason, including passenger dissatisfaction with the service as a result of capacity constraints, they may reduce efforts to co-market the Gogo service to their passengers, which could result in lower passenger usage and reduced revenue, which could in turn give certain airlines the right to terminate their contracts with us.
+If our airline partners are not satisfied with our equipment or the Gogo service to their passengers, which could result in lower passenger usage and reduced revenue, which could in turn give certain airlines the right to terminate their contracts with us.
 In addition, airline dissatisfaction with us for any reason, including delays in obtaining certification for or installing our equipment or meeting our service level obligations, could negatively affect our ability to expand our service to additional airline partners or aircraft or lead to claims for damages, which may be material, or termination rights under existing contracts with our airline partners.